BrayDen002/Product-Manager/README.md

 # Product-Manager
 Full-stack web application.
-Develeoped and implemented using CRUD operations for Create Class functionality.
+Develeoped and implemented using REACT and JavaScript.